 Niels: The premise of the comic is exploring the three main characters' polyamorous relationship.

 The "not necessarily sexual" type in the version of the Arthur/Guenevere/Lancelot triangle seen in Arthur, King of Time and Space.
 Arthur and Guenevere are married and in love, Lancelot and Guenevere are having an affair and in love, Arthur and Lancelot are Heterosexual Life-Partners and Arthur knows about the affair but (mostly) is happy that his friends are happy.

 Girl Genius has one of these in the making.
 It's yet to get sexual, but you can cut the UST with a butter knife.
 Agatha deffinately feels something special for both Gil and Tarvek.
-Who return it in spades.
+Who return it to her in spades.
 Gil and Tarvek also have a very complex relationship between them that is somewhere between a Bromance and a Rivalry and which neither wants to do without, so won't upset even to try one-upping the other in front of Agatha too much — well, much.
-Although a little too rumbuntious to call a stable triang as such, although they all care, they don't entirely trust each other.
+Although it's all a little too rumbuntious to call a stable triang, they all care for the others in it and will repeatedly go out on a limb for each other.
+Even if they don't entirely trust each other, either.
 Still... anybody who tries to step between those three had better hold onto their hats, because they're going to be minced for the audacity of stepping into their dance uninvited.

 9. Bob and Charlie are attracted/loyal to each other but are also attracted/loyal to Alice.
 Bob and Charlie might be best friends or siblings, and much of the conflict comes from wanting to pursue Alice but not wanting to hurt the other.